 Take this idea on board and start to focus more on what you hear and can discern, rather than concerning yourself too much with learning what others are teaching you (online, in class or otherwise).
 Tuition of course is helpful and does have its place.
 However, by relying on it too much you can undermine your own powers of noticing and discernment.

 As you focus more and more on your learning, you will start to develop a new relationship with your learning and find a world open up that before was elusive.
 Once this starts to happen more regularly, you have set yourself on the path to improvement.
 How much you improve depends upon a number of factors.
 A key one is to do with how invested you are in the learning.
 This partly depends upon how engaged you are in your learning,

 Seeing learning like a game rather than something you have to suffer through is fundamental in this transition.
 So anything that can help you get more engaged in, interested in and curious about is what you are looking for.
 As you come closer to learning in ways where engagement is the driver, you will massively magnify your chances of improvement.
 For too long engagement was not seen as an essential element in effective learning so there are many ways of learning out there that end up doing the opposite.

 A. Find a problem

-One mistake that one can easily fall into, especially if you have been going to language classes is to keep expecting others to correct your “mistakes” and have the belief that “only with their help can I improve”.
+One mistake you can easily fall into, especially if you have been going to language classes is to keep expecting others to correct your "mistakes" and have the belief that "only with their help can I improve".
 As long as you believe this and rely upon others for your progress, it will surely be slow AND dependent upon others.
 What happens once you leave classes or formal instruction?